HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## Counting, Sorting, and Graphing Notes

-  * Since the output of the `notes()` function is in the form of a pandas dataframe, all of the functions applicable to dataframes in general apply here as well.
-A cheat sheet of pandas dataframe functions can be [found here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
+  * Since the output of the `notes()` function is in the form of a pandas DataFrame, all of the functions applicable to DataFrames in general apply here as well.
+A cheat sheet of pandas DataFrame functions can be [found here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
 These operations include the following:

-First, let's create a variable to represent the dataframe for our piece:
+First, let's create a variable to represent the DataFrame for our piece:
 > df = piece.notes()

-### Count the number of rows in the dataframe (table)
+### Count the number of rows in the DataFrame (table)

 > df.count()

-### Rename a column in the dataframe (table)
+### Rename a column in the DataFrame (table)

 > df.rename(columns = {'[Superious]':'Cantus'}, inplace = False)

-  * More detail about `dataframe.rename()` can be [found here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html?highlight=rename#pandas.DataFrame.rename).
+  * More detail about `DataFrame.rename()` can be [found here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html?highlight=rename#pandas.DataFrame.rename).

 ### Stack all columns on top of each other to get one list of all notes